Camelot Unchained: Gameplay

-Setting
+Plot

-Taking place after an apocalyptic event known as First Breaking of the World.
+The Agne takes place after an apocalyptic event known as First Breaking of the World.
 Eons ago, the Veil was pierced.
 The Veil was the only border between our world and a stranger, more magical world Beyond.
 Through that tear in reality came the Dragons.
 Some hold that the Veil itself is alive; a mysterious entity that did not like being pierced.
-At all.
 Its violent reactions caused the Veilstorms.
 These storms tore across the earth and changed everything.
 Abominations and new races were forged from the fires of magic and winds of the Veilstorms, creating something new out of humanity.
 Sometimes, the changes made them stronger; usually, the unchecked magic made humans into monsters.

-Then came the Emissaries; mysterious creatures from beyond the Veil who came to this world during the Piercing.
+Then came the Emissaries, a mysterious creatures from beyond the Veil who came to this world during the Piercing.
 The Emissaries gifted the diverse races with immortality in order to repopulate the world.
 They forged three swords of power and who ever can pull the sword from anvil will become a king.
 Three brothers appeared, and took the three swords.
 With the power of these artifacts, they became what they were most like inside: Arthur, Sigurd, and Nuada.
 Each forged a Realm out of the tiny area of habitable land left in the world.
-In the center, they founded Camelot, the glorious place of peace known as the One True City.
-However, Camelot fell.
+In the center, they founded Camelot, the glorious place of peace known as the One True City, but Camelot later fell.
 The land broke apart as the stabilizers failed, and the three Realms were torn asunder by explosive magic.
-Three islands of civilization remained, lost in the vastness of the Stormlands.
+Three islands of civilization that remained were lost in the vastness of the Stormlands.